how-to-firebase/full-stack-firebase/cloud-firestore/introduction.md

 ### What is a client library?

 Traditional application architecture includes a layer of servers that talk to your database.
-So your client--in this case a browser--will make an HTTP call to your server, which will perform security checks, query the database, and return results to the client.
+So your client—in this case, a browser—will make an HTTP call to your server, which will perform security checks, query the database, and return results to the client.

-Serverless application architecture has the client--in this case a browser--communicating directly with the database.
+Serverless application architecture has the browser communicating directly with the database.
 The database runs all of its own security checks and serves up data as requested.

 The Firestore SDK is a client library that enables your browser to talk directly to the Cloud Firestore database.
 Firestore handles all of its own security, and the Firestore SDK can read and write whatever your browser asks it to.